Kamrus-Salehin/Autonomous-AI-Insight-Engine-Builder/README.md

-This project is a FastAPI-based Question Answering (QA) system that uses LangChain's `RetrievalQA` with Google Gemini (via `langchain_google_genai`) and a FAISS vectorstore for semantic document retrieval.
+This project is a FastAPI-based Question Answering (QA) system that uses LangChain's `RetrievalQA` with Cohere (via `langchain_cohere`) and a FAISS vectorstore for semantic document retrieval.

 ## Features
 - Loads `.txt` documents from `./data`
 - Creates or loads a local FAISS vectorstore with HuggingFace embeddings
 - Serves a FastAPI endpoint to query document knowledge
-- Uses Gemini 2.0 Flash model for accurate and concise answers
+- Uses Cohere Chat API for accurate and concise answers

 ## Installation
 1. Clone the repository to the local machine and navigate to the project folder: